hsxu/simba/README.md

 # simba
-Old color recognition macroing scripts.
-Looking back now, I definitely had way too many magic numbers.
+Color recognition macroing scripts with too many magic numbers, built on top of the Simba library and its functionality.

-Last used around mid-2013, credits to Simba and SRL for the open source software.
+Credits to Simba and SRL for the open source software.